 Your trip is split between three main locations, in two neighbouring provinces of South Africa.
 Starting at Welgevonden Game Reserve - the core, Big 5 monitoring and conservation experience.
-Followed by focused wildlife veterinary practice on a reserve also in the Waterberg (Entabeni Safari Conservancy) from there you travel to Gauteng where you will tour South Africa's only faculty of Veterinary Science, Onderstepoort.
-In Gauteng you will also assist with some shelter and community cases and a K9 conservation unit.
+Followed by focused wildlife veterinary on a reserve also in the Waterberg from there you travel back to Gauteng where you will tour South Africa's only faculty of Veterinary Science, Onderstepoort.
+In Gauteng you will also assist with some shelter and community cases, and a K9 conservation unit.